gfh112/Lars/_pages/cv.md

 * Computational skills in the programming languages:
   * Python, primarily used for post-processing of data and as a visualization tool
   * C++, modifying existing code and parallelise problems
   * Knowledgable in SQL, Fortran, MatLab, IDL and Iraf
+* Familiar with different Machine-learning techniques
 * Quality control and testing of new simulation results

 Publications
 ======